ITR.temperature_score

 The temperature score

-aggregate_company_score(self, row: pandas.Series, company_data: pandas.DataFrame) Tuple[float, float, list]
+aggregate_company_score(row: pandas.Series, company_data: pandas.DataFrame) Tuple[float, float, list]

 Get the aggregated temperature score and a temperature result, which indicates how much of the score is based on the default score for a certain company based on the emissions of company.